apache/pulsar/site/docs/latest/advanced/RetentionExpiry.md

 ### Set retention policy

-You can a retention policy for a namespace by specifying the namespace as well as both a size limit *and* a time limit.
+You can set a retention policy for a namespace by specifying the namespace as well as both a size limit *and* a time limit.

 #### pulsar-admin